Elpuma/libgen_api/README.md

 ## Thanks

-Id like to thank the creators of [libgen.js](https://github.com/dunn/libgen.js/) and the author of [this](http://garbage.world/posts/libgen/) and of course the creators and maintainters of Library Genesis.
+I'd like to thank the creators of [libgen.js](https://github.com/dunn/libgen.js/) and the author of [this](http://garbage.world/posts/libgen/) and of course the creators and maintainters of Library Genesis.
 They were all very helpfull in creating this gem.